bonfire-networks/website-blog/posts/bonfire-1.0.2.md

 ---
-title: "Bonfire 1.0.2:Shaping Your Space"
+title: "Bonfire 1.0.2: Shaping Your Space"
-description: "We just released Bonfire 1.0.2, an update focused on giving you a more stable and reliable experience."
+description: "We just released Bonfire 1.0.2, an update focused on giving you a more stable and reliable experience.
+We're also heads-down working with several communities who are setting up their own Bonfire servers in the coming months.
+Plus end to end encryption and federated groups development updates."
 date: 2026-03-17
 tags: development
 image: /img/bonfire1.0.2.png